MinistrBob/k8s_setup/README.md

 ansible-playbook -i inventory/standXXX.yml k8s_delete_cluster.yml
 ```

-If you have a need to clean the iptavles (you can not do this).
+(Optional) If you have a need to clean the iptavles (you can not do this).

 ```bash
 sudo iptables -F && sudo iptables -t nat -F && sudo iptables -t mangle -F && sudo iptables -X